-Specific risks that are not captured in an appropriate manner by the risk indicator include counterparty risk, credit risk and liquidity risk.
+Specific risks that are not captured in an appropriate manner by the risk indicator include counterparty risk.

-17 Profile of a typical investor
+17. Profile of a typical investor

 The Fund is aimed at all types of investors seeking to improve or optimise their assets.
-The units are generally subject to only low fluctuations in value, but such fluctuations may still cause the unit values to fall below the purchase price, and the investor may suffer a loss of capital as a result.
+The investor must be willing and able to accept significant fluctuations in the value of the units and the possibility of a significant loss of capital.
 The Fund is suitable for medium- and long-term investment, though the Fund may also be suitable for shorter term exposure to the Underlying Index.

-18 Units
+18. Units